flowscripter/dynamic-cli-framework/README.md

 The key concepts are:

-- All functionality is implemented within one or more `Command` instances.
+- Specific command functionality is implemented within one or more `Command` instances.
+- Generic support functionality is implemented within or or more `Service` instances.
 - The `CLI` is responsible for:
-  - maintaining a `CommandRegistry` and ensuring the `Command` instances it has registered are available when scanning, parsing and executing specified commands.
+  - maintaining a `CommandRegistry` and ensuring the `Command` instances it has registered are available when scanning and parsing arguments and executing specified commands.
   - maintaining a `ServiceProviderRegistry` and ensuring that services provided by each of the registered `ServiceProvider` instances are available for use by any invoked `Command` via a a `Context`.
 - Dynamic plugins (enabled by [dynamic-plugin-framework](https://github.com/flowscripter/dynamic-plugin-framework))
-  are used to allow:
+  allow:
   - dynamic load and import of one or more `CommandFactory` implementations providing one or more `Command` implementations.
   - dynamic load and import of one or more `ServiceProviderFactory`